Aalshakhshir/pharmaceutical-informatics/README.md

  open https://localhost:3001 or specified port in your browser.

 ## GraphQL (Express)
- To test queries and/or mutations , please use graphiql (enabled by default) at localhost://{{ PORT NUBMER}}/graphql
+ To test queries and/or mutations (API Docs) , please use graphiql (enabled by default) at localhost://{{ PORT NUBMER}}/graphql

 Cancel changes

-# Client (crafted using react native application which works on web as well by using react-native-web library)
+# Client (crafted using react native application which works on web as well by using react-native-web library/ shared folder is a system link inside /web directory from outter scope dir)

  To run web locally
  cd client && cd web && yarn start then open localhost:1234

 # to run mobile app: